B&B confirmed the wrong rate — do they have to honor the price?

 If, however, Baker knew the B&B was quoting erroneous rates (say, she’d seen it on a certain popular travel website that begins with the letter “F”) then I wouldn’t consider her case.
 That would be stealing.

-My only hesitation in asking the Pensione to honor its initial price is this: I’ve seen the emails between the hotel and guest.
+My only hesitation in asking the Pensione to honor its initial price is this: My advocacy team and I have seen the emails between the hotel and guest.
 The B&B seems to have taken a hard line on this case.

 Yes, they mistakenly confirmed a $200 rate, and they admit it in writing.
 But in their estimation, it’s a mistake, and it can be corrected at any time before the guest checks in.